rolph-recto/miniml/readme.md

   - typechecking rules for patterns, tuples, matches, records and fields
 - frontend for viewing multiple compiler passes simultaneously
   - have ability to highlight corresponding sections of code between passes
+- records will add a lot of complexity to the typechecker. should we remove them?